-As many of you are now aware, we’ve lost most of the fishing opportunity in 2023 to pursue Skykomish summer chinook and summer steelhead returning in the same timeframe.
+As many of you are now aware, we’ve lost most of the fishing opportunities in 2023 to pursue Skykomish summer chinook and summer steelhead returning in the same timeframe.

 How did this happen?
 And what does it mean for the future of this fishery?
 Let’s explore together using the data available from the North of Falcon Process and the Management Plan for Puget Sound Chinook agreed upon between the Tribes and WDFW.